the-teachingRSE-project/competencies/competencies.md

 aware of any domain specific software repositories, data sets and catalogues.
 The RSE also needs to be aware of how their software can interact with the existing domain-specific data repositories.
+Finally, they need to be able to assess and use software repositories - domain-specific or generic - for publishing software with the relevant metadata.

 ## Communication skills